CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/EVPN.md

 ## <h>nv set evpn dad enable</h>

 Enables and disables duplicate address detection.
 The default setting is `off`.

+The VTEP considers a host MAC or IP address to be duplicate if the address moves across the network more than a certain number of times within a certain number of seconds.
+In addition to legitimate host or VM mobility scenarios, address movement can occur when you configure IP addresses incorrectly on a host or when packet looping occurs in the network due to faulty configuration or behavior.

 ### Version History